Can I use my Gmail address to send my marketing campaigns?

 Many different factors positively impact deliverability.
 They include (but are not limited to):

 We were recently targeted by a spoofing attack, and our domain reputation has tanked as a result.
-Getting into inboxes (not spam) is vital for our business, so we’re looking for the fastest path toward getting our reputation back.
+Getting into inboxes (not spam) is vital to our business, so we’re looking for the fastest path to rebuilding our reputation.

-DMARC is one of the latest email authentication developments and is widely recognized by ISPs.
-Making sure a proper DMARC policy is in place is vital to the security of your brand and the experience of your users.
-DMARC cannot exist without SPF and DKIM, and both must be in place before DMARC can protect you and your users from becoming victims of a phishing or spoofing attack.
+DMARC is one of the latest developments in email authentication and is widely recognized by ISPs.
+Ensuring a proper DMARC policy is in place is vital to the security of your brand and your users' experience.
+DMARC cannot exist without SPF and DKIM, and both must be in place for DMARC to protect you and your users from phishing or spoofing attacks.
 DMARC also allows you to see all email sources that use your organization’s domain.
 This can help identify sources of abuse as well as configuration and authentication issues from legitimate sources.

 Will a high bounce rate affect my email reputation?

-A hard bounce rate of 2% or higher is widely considered abusive, and most ISPs strongly frown on a bounce rate of only 2%.
-It is recommended to remove users who have hard-bounced or soft-bounced multiple times to keep your bounce rate at 2% or lower.
+A hard bounce rate of 2% or higher is widely considered abusive, and most ISPs strongly frown on even a 2% rate.
+It is recommended to remove users who have hard-bounced or soft-bounced multiple times to keep your bounce rate at or below 2%.

 Will my deliverability change if I change my from-domain?

 Yes.
-Sending from any new domain or IP will affect your deliverability, as it doesn’t have a reputation built with the ISPs.
-We recommend using a domain warming plan to let the ISPs know that you send emails from a new domain rather than sending immediate email blasts that can mimic spam-like behavior.
+Sending from any new domain or IP address will affect your deliverability, as it doesn’t have a reputation with ISPs.
+We recommend using a domain warming plan to let ISPs know you're sending emails from a new domain, rather than sending immediate email blasts that can mimic spam-like behavior.

-What are some steps I can take to reduce the number of abuse complaints I receive?
+What steps can I take to reduce the number of abuse complaints I receive?

 There are multiple steps involved in this.
 Firstly, you can evaluate how often you send emails to your lists.
 List fatigue is common when a sender emails unengaged recipients more than 2x a week.
-Reduce your communication to 1-2x emails a week.
+Reduce your communication to one or two emails a week.
 Secondly, remove any users who have not engaged with your emails in the last 90 days.
 This eliminates the most common reasons for user frustration: repetition and loss of interest.
 Lastly, process your unsubscribes as soon as possible.
-CAN-SPAM Law requires all unsubscribe requests to be processed within ten business days, but users expect them to be processed immediately, and there is rarely any reason for it not to happen straight away.
+CAN-SPAM Law requires all unsubscribe requests to be processed within 10 business days, but users expect them to be processed immediately, and there is rarely any reason they shouldn't happen straight away.

 I switched email service providers (ESPs).
 Why did my open rate decrease?

-It happens as the sender domain and the infrastructure that is used for sending marketing campaigns don’t have a history of sending bulk campaigns.
+It happens when the sender domain and the infrastructure used to send marketing campaigns don’t have a history of sending bulk campaigns.
 You need to build a reputation with the ISP by following the warmup plan.
 Refer to our IP warmup guide for best practices.

 Will changing my IP address fix my deliverability issues?